Highlights from the life of Pope Emeritus Benedict XVI - NewsBreak

 Highlights from the life of Pope Emeritus Benedict XVI

-VATICAN CITY (AP) — Pope Emeritus Benedict XVI, the first pope in 600 years to resign, has died.
-Here are highlights from his life.
+Pope Emeritus Benedict XVI, the first pontiff in 600 years to resign from the job, had died aged 95.

+Benedict stunned the Catholic world on 11 February 2013, when he announced he no longer had the strength to run the 1.2 billion-strong church he had steered for eight years through scandal and indifference.

+His dramatic decision paved the way for the conclave that elected Pope Francis as his successor.
+The two popes then lived side-by-side in the Vatican gardens, an unprecedented arrangement that set the stage for future “popes emeritus” to do the same.

 1943-1945: Assistant in Germany’s anti-aircraft defense and infantry soldier; imprisoned in 1945 in American POW camp in Neu-Ulm.